Goldengirl: Reception

 Vincent Canby of The New York Times, called the film "a very intelligent movie of its kind, written and directed in the same brisk style that marked Mr. Sargent's earlier Colossus: The Forbin Project," as well as "a wittily conceived and executed movie that, with the straightest of faces, manage to satirize the kind of big business that surrounds so-called amateur sports today."
-A review in Variety said, "'Goldengirl' is amusingly poor ...
+A review in Variety said, "Goldengirl is amusingly poor ...
 Central fault to film is Anton's character, who seems to alternate between robot, country girl and schizophrenic.
 Her screen debut is at best, forgettable, with Anton doing little to clear up the mystifying script."
 Gene Siskel of the Chicago Tribune gave the film 1 star out of 4 and wrote, "The idea isn't a bad one; it's even plausible.
 But the script is laughable.
 The doctor and businessman are fearful, cartoon figures; they never are particularly slick or menacing.
 Only James Coburn as an advertising agent brings any credibility to a role.
 And this is not accomplished by anything written for Coburn; he simply earns our good will through his infectious smile."
 Kevin Thomas of the Los Angeles Times wrote that the film "starts out promisingly enough but falls apart halfway through ...
 The film is extremely uneven, achieving a punchy scene here and there only to have its effect nullified by an unintentionally funny line of dialogue or an inconsistent characterization."
 Gary Arnold of The Washington Post wrote that "the continuity is so punchy that one can't be certain what the filmmakers wanted the story to mean.
 The smartest lines and most effective situations suggest an entertaining polemic about unscrupulous, ruinous exploitation.
 But the concept seems to have been victimized by a combination of cold feet, cross-purposes and desperate last-minute editing, which eliminated substantial pieces of exposition along with one major player, Jessica Walter, who is still listed in the credits."
 Jack Kroll wrote in Newsweek, "Goldengirl fumbles a good story idea, or several good story ideas ...
 A film that might have had the excitement of Olympic competition and the fun of clever science-fiction founders in dump scenes, Joseph Sargent's heavy-handed direction and some awkward editing which apparently eliminated a pivotal scene showing Serafin's background in Nazi-like medical experimentation."

 The film was a box office flop, earning $3 million in North American rentals against a $7 million budget.

+Anton was nominated for a Golden Globe Award for New Star of the Year in a Motion Picture—Female at the 38th Golden Globe Awards.